zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>The role of Learning Contracts during Bootcamp is to discover what kind of learner you are.</b> Do you work well with online courses?
 Or should you go find a job or internship to practice your skills?
 Do you learn best through listening, or perhaps reading?
 Bootcamp is your chance to discover your learning style at almost no-risk.
 Work hard on this because, once the second year starts, there's no going back on your contracts.

+##First Year Checklist
+At least One Experience provided to the MPC per term Three Non-Credit Learning Contracts per term
+Passed All Bootcamp Courses (at least a C)

 ##The Second and Third Years – Learning Contracts
+####Philosophy of the Learning Contract
+Most schools ask you to make a choice: are you learning academics (‘education’), or are you pursuing professional work (‘job’)?
+This is a false choice.

+A great creator make no difference between professional and academic life.
+Constant learning is how you become a better professional.
+But life is the ultimate learning experience: hard work, the pursuit of real-world projects, gives your education substance.
+There should be no difference between your professional and academic life.

+The Learning Contract allows nearly anything to become part of your education.
+Use the contract to design courses to support your work, or to put your studies into action through an entrepreneurial project of your own.

+A great creator make no difference between professional and academic life.
+Constant learning is part of becoming a better professional.
+But life is the ultimate learning experience: hard work, pursuing real-world projects, gives your education substance.
+There should be no difference between your professional and academic life.

 ####Making a Learning Contract
 Years two and three are governed entirely by Learning Contract.